BY: Mark Van Streefkerk

 1. Consider your safety

-Growing up in a very conservative family, I knew there was something different about my gender, but I also knew it was dangerous to talk about it.
+Growing up in a very conservative family, I knew something different about my gender, but I also knew it was dangerous to talk about it.
 I had to take that part of me and put it on the shelf while I lived with my parents.
-It’s devastating to be in the closet, or feel like you’re living a lie, but sometimes it’s the safest choice for the time being.
+It’s devastating to be in the closet or feel like you’re living a lie, but sometimes it’s the safest choice for the time being.

 Perhaps you live with a family that would disapprove.
 Or maybe you live somewhere where your physical safety would be at risk if you came out.
 If this is the case, focus on what you need to do to survive and feel good during those times.
 You’re not a coward if you have to stay in the closet.
 I played a lot of sports, read all the books I could, and got into art when I was in my teens.
 I was pretty miserable, but I had a lot of joyful moments too.
-You’re worth being as happy as you can, even if you have to be closeted.
+You’re worth being as happy as possible, even if you must be closeted.